Goshin/Goshin.github.io/source/misc/Bilingual-Template-Test/index.md

 ### Ways of get a DOM node

-Besides using the magnifier to select the DOM node on the web page, you can use the jQuery style of getting the DOM node with “$” sign.
-For example, $(“#name”) will give you the DOM node with id as name.
-If you select a DOM node in the Elements tab, you can then type in “$0″ in the Console tab to get the DOM node.
-On the other hand, you can type “inspect($0)” in the Console tab to show the DOM node in the Element tab.
+<span class="tex2jax_ignore">Besides using the magnifier to select the DOM node on the web page, you can use the jQuery style of getting the DOM node with “&dollar;” sign.
+For example, &dollar;(“#name”) will give you the DOM node with id as name.
+If you select a DOM node in the Elements tab, you can then type in “&dollar;0″ in the Console tab to get the DOM node.
+On the other hand, you can type “inspect(&dollar;0)” in the Console tab to show the DOM node in the Element tab.</span>

 ### Show style for different states